mooreniemi/mooreniemi.github.io/_posts/2016-11-28-table-driven-methods.md

 here](https://github.com/mooreniemi/life/blob/master/content.js#L96).
 It's
 nothing special, but it's a live example of how to make use of a TDM.
 I think in the right place, a TDM makes the code easier to read and understand.
-They also can perform a little better, (like, trivially better in my tests anyway) here's a [performance comparison in Ruby](https://github.com/mooreniemi/experiments/blob/master/lib/tdm.rb):
+They also can perform a little better; like, trivially better in my tests anyway.
+Here's a [performance comparison in Ruby](https://github.com/mooreniemi/experiments/blob/master/lib/tdm.rb):

 ![TDM vs. If-Else performance graph](/images/tdm.gif)

 Table Driven Methods are cool, so why not use them all the time everywhere?
-Well, here is the _memory_ performance:
+Well, here is the _memory_ performance of my initial, naive implementation in Ruby:

 ```
 Calculating -------------------------------------